sd2beatles/MySQL-recipe-in-English-/ch12_cutomer_character._across_time.md

       ,one_day_consistency AS(
        SELECT user_id,
               register_date,
+              --Just in case where a user log in more than one on a specific date, we need to indicate whether --they log on one day after register_date.
+Using sign function to return 1 to indicate that they have logged in --at least one time after register
               SIGN(SUM(
                    --removing any date later than latest_date
                    --assign 1  if the day of the first vist after sign up is the fllowing day.Otherwise, 0.